Matthias Wibral (M.)

 His work has been published among others in the Journal of the European Economic Association, Journal of Labor Economics, and Proceedings of the National Academy of Sciences.
 Coverage of his research has appeared in various international news outlets (e.g., NZZ, Scientific American, Süddeutsche Zeitung).

 Matthias is a recipient of the IZA Young Labor Economist award and a former Marie Curie Fellow of the European Union.
-He is also member of Maastricht University’s research theme “Human Decisions and Policy Design”, and a research fellow at the Institute for the Study of Labor.
+He is also member of Maastricht University’s research theme UM Behavioral Insights Center, and a research fellow at the Institute for the Study of Labor.
 Before joining Maastricht University, he studied economics at the University of Bonn and the University of California, Berkeley, obtained a Ph.D. in economics from the University of Bonn, and was a Postdoc at the Institute for Applied Microeconomics in Bonn.

-Matthias enjoys teaching the introductory economics class for international business students and classes in experimental and neuroeconomics.
+Matthias enjoys teaching introductory economics and classes in experimental and neuroeconomics.
+He has recently received a sustainability grant for education.
 He is also the Bachelor Thesis Coordinator for the School of Business and Economics.

 - Behavioral Economics and Finance